open5e/open5e/source/monsters/miscellaneous-creatures/giant-centipede.rst

 *Hit*: 4 (1d4 + 2) piercing damage, and the target must succeed on a DC 11 Constitution saving throw or take 10 (3d6) poison damage.
-If the poison damage reduces the target to 0 hit points, the target is stable but poisoned for 1 hour, even after regaining hit points, and is paralyzed while poisoned in this way.
+If the poison damage reduces the target to 0 hit points, the target is stable but :ref:`srd:poisoned` for 1 hour, even after regaining hit points, and is :ref:`srd:paralyzed` while :ref:`srd:poisoned` in this way.